mindriot101/cv/cv_simon_walker.markdown

 ##Previous employment

+2014-
+:   Postdoctoral research fellow at the University of Warwick (Coventry, UK)

+    Working on the NGTS ground based transit survey.
+Largely writing production analysis software for the instrument, and data analysis looking into improving data quality.

 2009-2011
-:   Undergraduate physics assessor at the University of Warwick (Coventry)
+:   Undergraduate physics assessor at the University of Warwick (Coventry, UK)

     Assessing undergraduate students' 2nd year astronomy lab books, and developing critical thinking skills when judging the work quality.